59de44955ebd/ruwps/demo_socks_manager/README.md

 ## Requirements

-The Windows version requires the OpenSSH Client prvided by Microsoft to be installed:
+The Windows version requires the OpenSSH Client provided by Microsoft to be installed:
 Settings -> System -> Optional Features -> OpenSSH Client

 ## connections.json